vitalii-karpiv/kuzco-crm/api-doc/image/get-image.md

 **Status Code:** `302 Found` (Redirect)

-Redirects to the signed URL of the image.
+Redirects to the public S3 URL of the image.

 ## Example

-When you access `GET /image/507f1f77bcf86cd799439011`, you will be redirected to the actual image URL (e.g., a signed S3 URL).
+When you access `GET /image/507f1f77bcf86cd799439011`, you will be redirected to the actual image URL (e.g., `https://kuzco-images.s3.amazonaws.com/...`).